grnet/e-science/orka/README.md

     cluster_id: "Cluster id in e-science database" (cluster_id can be found with **orka list** command)

-Optional arguments for destroy command:

-    --token="an ~okeanos token (default value read from ~/.kamakirc)",

 ###{orka destroy} command example

 example for destroy cluster: